makrai/notes/bruyne21-cross-framework-dutch-emo.md

 ## 5.1.
 Correlation between Categories and Dimensions

-* The point biserial correlation coefficient is used to measure correlation between a continuous and a binary variable
+* The point biserial correlation coefficient is used to measure the correlation between a continuous and a binary variable
   * Table 8 (Tweets) and Table 9 (Captions)
 * Valence.
 In both domains,